brave-ulysses/modrive/README.md

 # modrive
 more voltage odrive
-targeting connection stm32f407 and stm32f767 dev boards
+targeting stm32f407 and stm32f767 dev boards

 kicad-5.99 used for schematic and board layout